triton-inference-server/pytriton/README.md

 model = torch.nn.Linear(2, 3).to("cuda").eval()
 ```

-In the second step create an inference callback as a function.
-The function as an argument obtain the HTTP/gRPC
-request data in the form of a numpy.
-The expected return object is also a numpy array.
+In the second step, create an inference callable as a function.
+The function obtains the HTTP/gRPC request data as an argument, which should be in the form of a NumPy array.
+The expected return object should also be a NumPy array.
+You can define an inference callable as a function that uses the `@batch` decorator from PyTriton.
+This decorator converts the input request into a more suitable format that can be directly passed to the model.
+You can read more about [decorators here](decorators.md).

 Example implementation: